cemeyer/avr-emu/README.md

 This is an AVR emulator.
 It is a work in progress, but it tries to faithfully emulate some basic AVR-like machines.
 Most instructions are implemented.

-Notably absent are `SPM` — store to program memory; the debugging or interrupt-reliant `SLEEP`, `WDR` and `BREAK`; and the XMEGA instruction `DES`.
+Notably absent are `SPM` — store to program memory and the debugging or interrupt-reliant `SLEEP`, `WDR` and `BREAK`.
 No off-CPU hardware is supported at all yet — no external interrupts, no AES module, etc.

 avr-emu has 2 knobs at this time.
 One may select a 16-bit or 22-bit Program Counter, and one may limit the addressable memory to 64 kiB or 256 bytes.
 They